 Jack Vettriano is one of the highest selling artists in the world - his paintings are uniquely his and can be seen all over the world.
-So why do they get treated the same way as elevator muzak does?
+So whycan't the art world accept him?

 The criticism has been scathing.
 Starting from The Daily Telegraph deeming his art to be "badly conceived soft porn" to the head of drawing and painting at the Glasgow School of Art saying, "He can't paint, he just colours in".
 So where did Jack go wrong?

 Well to start with, Jack Vettriano paints the kind of paintings that are inoffensive, not necessitating scrupulous interrogation of theme - they hang on a wall and they look pretty.
 Isn't that what art is though?
 It's certainly one description of what it can be.
 The Guardian's art critic Jonathan Jones unfortunately disagrees though, saying that Vettriano "is not even an artist".